|

 "Some of us knew," corrected Valandil.
 "But,

-Eomer found his expression quite incongruous on an elf.
+Eomer found the expression quite incongruous on an elf.
 "You

-ormore rarelyto dwarves.
-The sprite does no harm,
+to men ormore rarelyto dwarves.
+The sprite does no

 "What she is doing is meddling in my life," said Eomer.